MuratAkkus0/IT_Helpdesk_System/PRD.md

 customer_name: String,
 sla_level: String, // Gold, Silver, Bronze
 issue_description: String,
-issue_type: String, // network, software, access vs.
+issue_type: String, // network, software, access etc.
 ticket_source: String, // email, phone, manual
 created_at: { type: Date, default: Date.now },
 sla_priority: Number, // 0–4
 ai_priority: Number, // 1–5
-assigned_level: String, // L1 veya L2
+assigned_level: String, // L1 or L2
 resolution_method: String, // phone, email, portal
 status: { type: String, default: "open" } // open, in_progress, resolved
 });

 module.exports = mongoose.model("Ticket", ticketSchema);
-🧠 Ollama API – System Prompt (AI Karmaşıklık Skoru) txt
+🧠 Ollama API – System Prompt (AI Complexity Score) txt
 Copy
 Edit
-Sen bir IT destek sisteminde çalışan bir yapay zekasın.
-Görevin, destek taleplerinin metinsel açıklamasına göre bu taleplerin teknik karmaşıklık düzeyini analiz etmektir.
+You are an artificial intelligence working in an IT support system.
+Your task is to analyze the technical complexity level of support requests based on their textual descriptions.

-Lütfen aşağıdaki kurallara kesinlikle uy:
+Please strictly follow the rules below:

-1. Karmaşıklığı 1 ile 5 arasında sayısal bir puanla değerlendir:
+1. Evaluate complexity with a numerical score between 1 and 5:

-   - 1: Çok basit (örneğin şifre sıfırlama)
+   - 1: Very simple (e.g. password reset)
-   - 2: Basit (örneğin yazıcı bağlantısı)
+   - 2: Simple (e.g. printer connection)
-   - 3: Orta seviye (örneğin VPN sorunu)
+   - 3: Medium level (e.g. VPN problem)
-   - 4: Karmaşık (örneğin ağ erişimi, domain)
+   - 4: Complex (e.g. network access, domain)
-   - 5: Çok karmaşık (örneğin veri kaybı, sistem çökmesi)
+   - 5: Very complex (e.g. data loss, system crash)

-2. Sadece sayı cevabı ver.
-Açıklama veya başka karakter yazma. Örn: `3`
+2. Give only a number answer.
+Do not write explanations or other characters.
+E.g: `3`

-3. Emin olamadığında `3` puanı ver.
+3. When you are unsure, give a score of `3`.

-Yanıtın sadece 1, 2, 3, 4 ya da 5 olmalı.
-Başka hiçbir şey yazma.
+Your answer should only be 1, 2, 3, 4 or 5.
+Do not write anything else.
-🔁 Ollama API çağrısı (Backend örneği) js
+🔁 Ollama API call (Backend example) js
 Copy
 Edit